cydh/chyraro/README.txt

 	- Look at doc/script_commands.txt
 	- @cartdelitem <item_id> <amount>
 	- @storagedelitem <item_id> <amount>
-18. Security System - Secure your items
+18. Security System - Secure your items from transaction (On sale for 25 USD for .patch file only)
 	- @security
+	- NPC file: Security.txt
 19. Lock Player Atcommand - Prevent player to disable atcommand, so when player using every atcommand it will shows like normal chat.
 	- @lockcommand "<char name>" is used to lock or unlock
 	- lockcommand() is used to lock player atcommand by NPC script